Why are hormonal drugs dangerous? What are progestin oral contraceptives? Do hormonal contraceptives affect the thyroid gland?

 Contraceptives for acne

 This is a group of drugs that are used for hormone therapy.
-The effect of such drugs on the body has been studied well enough so that it does not cause concern.
+The effect of such drugs on the body has been studied well enough that it does not cause concern.

 Such a broad group as hormonal drugs includes the following categories of drugs: